 Areas allocated for residents to lay flowers during the period of mourning will be advertised.
-The Village Sign at the Dale and The Green, Northstowe have been allocated.
+The Green, Northstowe has been allocated.
 Town Clerk

 Ensure there is adequate space to lay flowers without impeding necessary access routes.

 Dress Code

 Black arm bands held in and available from the Parish Office.